L-Theanine

 L-Theanine is a naturally occurring amino acid most commonly found in green tea.
 It is well known for its calming but non-sedating effects, helping to promote relaxation, gentle focus and a smoother stress response.
 Many people use L-theanine to support concentration, reduce feelings of overwhelm, or balance the stimulating effects of caffeine.

 L-theanine is generally well tolerated and considered one of the gentler supplements for stress support.
 However, even calming supplements can affect how certain medications work, and responses vary from person to person.
+It works best alongside supportive lifestyle habits such as regular meals, nervous-system regulation, hydration and sleep.

 stress resilience